BRIDGE Loans

 Property Owners

-Property owners may use bridge financing when they are waiting on a sale, solving a payoff issue, or dealing with timing pressure a bank process cannot meet.
+Property owners may use bridge financing when they are waiting on a sale, solving a recent problem, dealing with timing pressure a bank process cannot meet.

 Business Owners

-When a transaction is tied to real estate and the timeline is compressed, business owners may use a bridge structure to gain short-term flexibility.
+When a transaction is tied to real estate and the timeline is compressed, business owners may use a bridge structure to gain short-term flexibility while a longer-term plan is being finalised.

 Developers and Transitional Projects